pranab/sifarish/README.md

 * Extremely configurable with tons of configuration knobs

 ## Getting Started
-Please read ../resource/GentleIntroductionToSifarish.docx for a hight level introduction and overview.
-The various tutorial documents in the resource directory are useful for running f=different example use cases.
+Please read ../resource/GentleIntroductionToSifarish.docx for a high level introduction and overview.
+The various tutorial documents in the resource directory are useful for running different example use cases.

 ## Blogs
 The following blogs of mine are good source of details of sifarish.
 These are the only source